-Each question begins: "Does the successful accomplishment of your policy objective require actions or activities that are...?"
+Each question begins: "Does the successful accomplishment of your policy objective require actions or activities that are ...?"

 1. Transaction intensive?
 The first question is whether the accomplishment of the task is going to require many people or few people (or at least many transactions).
 For instance, a central bank can set some macroeconomic and monetary policies with decisions of a few individuals that are, more or less, self-implementing.
 So even though the USA's \$20 trillion economy is unfathomably complex, key elements of monetary policy are made by a dozen or so individuals who themselves draw on remarkably few people.
 This is not transaction intensive.
 In contrast, primary schooling requires that lots of teachers work with lots of students every day.
-Teaching in primary schooling is transaction intensive.
-There are also elements of primary schooling, like setting the curriculum or creating textbooks, which may involve relatively few experts and hence are not transaction intensive.
+Teaching in primary schooling, like setting the curriculum or creating textbooks, which may involve relatively few experts and hence are not transaction intensive.